jamiemcg/BUSCO_phylogenomics/README.md

   -t THREADS, --threads THREADS
-                        Number of threads to use --supermatrix_only    Don't generate gene trees --gene_trees_only     Don't perform concatenated supermatrix analysis -psc PSC, --percent_single_copy PSC
+                        Number of threads to use --supermatrix_only    Don't generate gene trees --gene_trees_only     Don't perform supermatrix analysis --nt                  Align nucleotide sequences instead of amino acid sequences
+  -psc PSC, --percent_single_copy PSC
                         BUSCO presence cut-off.
-BUSCOs that are complete and single-copy in at least [-psc] percent of species will be included in the contatenated alignment [default=100.0]
+BUSCOs that are complete and single-copy in at least [-psc] percent of species will be included in the contatenated alignment
+                        [default=100.0]
   --trimal_strategy TRIMAL_STRATEGY
-                        trimal trimming strategy (automated1, gappyout, strict, strictplus) [default=automated1] --missing_character MISSING_CHARACTER
+                        trimal trimming strategy (automated1, gappyout,
+                        strict, strictplus) [default=automated1]
+  --missing_character MISSING_CHARACTER
                         Character to represent missing data [default='?']
   --gene_tree_program GENE_TREE_PROGRAM
                         Program to use to generate gene trees (fasttree or iqtree) [default=fasttree] --busco_version_3     Flag to indicate that BUSCO version 3 was used (which has slighly different output structure)
 ```

 You should move all of your completed BUSCO output directories into the same directory.